ctosagme/Xamarin/README.md

 ## Where to find the code?

-- to find the code for the game simple click the main branch and you will see in the drop down menu game_patch_1 you can see on the picture below
+- to find the code for the game simple click the main branch and you will see in the drop down menu game_patch_1 you can see on the picture below <br>
 ![Screensho1](https://github.com/ctosagme/my_picture/blob/main/Screenshot%202023-03-19%20164626.png)

 - if you click the game_patch_1 you can all the file picture below